DataFire/Integrations/integrations/generated/kubernetes/README.md

   * type `string`: Type of deployment.
 Can be "Recreate" or "RollingUpdate".
 Default is RollingUpdate.

 ### io.k8s.api.extensions.v1beta1.FSGroupStrategyOptions
 * io.k8s.api.extensions.v1beta1.FSGroupStrategyOptions `object`: FSGroupStrategyOptions defines the strategy type and options used to create the strategy.
-Deprecated: use FSGroupStrategyOptions from policy API Group instead.
-  * ranges `array`: ranges are the allowed ranges of fs groups.
+  * ranges `array`: Ranges are the allowed ranges of fs groups.
 If you would like to force a single fs group then supply a single range with the same start and end.
-Required for MustRunAs.
     * items [io.k8s.api.extensions.v1beta1.IDRange](#io.k8s.api.extensions.v1beta1.idrange)
-  * rule `string`: rule is the strategy that will dictate what FSGroup is used in the SecurityContext.
+  * rule `string`: Rule is the strategy that will dictate what FSGroup is used in the SecurityContext.

 ### io.k8s.api.extensions.v1beta1.HTTPIngressPath
 * io.k8s.api.extensions.v1beta1.HTTPIngressPath `object`: HTTPIngressPath associates a path regex with a backend.
 Incoming urls matching the path are forwarded to the backend.